ofiwg/libfabric/man/fi_getinfo.3.md

 fields to data structures, which would not be initialized by the application.

-Either node, service, or hints must be provided, with any combination being supported.
+Node, service, or hints may be provided, with any combination being supported.
 If node is provided, fi_getinfo will attempt to resolve the fabric address to the given node.
 The hints parameter, if provided, may be used to control the resulting output as indicated